Polokwane United F.C.

-Polokwane United Football Club is a South African Association Football club based in Polokwane, South Africa, which competes in the SAB Regional League.
-The academy was established in 2012 however the club started competing in the SAFA Second Division during the 2014/15 season after purchasing the rights from Rospa United FC.
-The Club boasts its own training centre located on a 15 hectare plot in Makotopong, north east of Polokwane.
+Polokwane United Football Club is a South African Association Football club based in Polokwane, South Africa, which competes in the SAFA Regional League.
+The academy was established in 2012 by Bally Smart, however the club started competing in the SAFA Second Division during the 2014/15 season after purchasing the rights from Rospa United FC.
+The club boasts its own training centre located on a 15 hectare plot in Makotopong, north east of Polokwane.